 Whether you are looking to relax on the sandy beach soaking in some rays or getting active our beaches are a great summer destination right in the middle of a bustling Chicago.
 Hartigan Beach Park is 2.56 acres.

 In September 1960, the city council adopted a resolution requesting that the Park District rename Albion Park in honor of 49th Ward Alderman David L. Hartigan (1906-1959), who had recently died.
 A graduate of St. Ignatius and Northwestern Law School, Hartigan was an attorney in the City Treasurer's Office between 1943 and 1954, and served briefly as City Treasurer.
 After being elected alderman in 1955, Hartigan sat on the Committee on Forestry and Recreation, and was very active in creating additional parks and recreational space.
-The Park District officially renamed the park Hartigan Beach and Park in 1965.
-The Chicago Park District acquired land from the City of Chicago in 2007 to expand the park.
+In 1965, the Park District officially renamed the park Hartigan Beach and Park.
+In 2007, the Chicago Park District acquired land from the City of Chicago to expand the park.